shadow/tgen/README.md

 ## TGen

-Tgen is a C application that models traffic behaviors using an action-dependency graph represented using the standard `graphml.xml` format.
-Each tgen node takes a graphml-formatted file as input, and then begins transferring data to/from other nodes by following a path through the action graph.
+TGen is a C application that generates traffic flows between other Tgen instances.
+The characteristics of the traffic (e.g., size, timing, number of parallel flows, etc.) can be configured by the user.

-TGen is used to simulate traffic flows in [Shadow](https://github.com/shadow/shadow)
+TGen can generate complex traffic patterns.
+Users write relatively simple python scripts to generate `graphml` files that are then used as TGen configuration files that instruct TGen how to generate traffic.

-TGen is used to monitor Tor performance in [OnionPerf](https://gitweb.torproject.org/onionperf.git)
+TGen is used to simulate traffic flows in [Shadow](https://github.com/shadow/shadow), and to monitor Tor performance in [OnionPerf](https://gitweb.torproject.org/onionperf.git)

 ## Setup